2017 monitoring season

-Each week this summer, our team of monitors gathered data on water clarity and temperature, making visual observations on beach conditions, and identifying potentially harmful blue-green algae blooms.
+Each week this summer, our team of monitors gathered data on water clarity and temperature.
+They also made visual observations on beach conditions and identified potentially harmful cyanobacteria (blue-green algae) blooms.
 And what a summer it was!

-In 2017, Madison saw multiple days where toxic blue-green algae blooms affected large sections of our lakes.
-Citizen monitors were able to identify these blooms, allowing lakeforecast.org to report the affected areas.
+In 2017, Madison saw multiple days in which cyanobacteria blooms affected large sections of our lakes.
+Citizen monitors were able to identify these blooms.
+This allowed lakeforecast.org to report the affected areas.
 The improved monitoring network helped Clean Lakes Alliance send alerts on social media and by email to keep people in the community aware and safe.

 With the increased monitoring around the lakes came increased attention from users – and the media.
-Throughout the summer Clean Lakes Alliance staff and citizen monitors were featured in news stories related to blue-green algae blooms and other lake related issues.
-The increased attention helped drive more traffic to lakeforecast.org, inform more people about lake conditions, and ultimately helped get more people involved in our mission.
+Throughout the summer Clean Lakes Alliance staff and citizen monitors were featured in news stories related to cyanobacteria blooms and other lake related issues.
+The increased attention helped drive more traffic to lakeforecast.org.
+As a result, more people were informed about lake conditions and became involved in our mission.

-We also took a unique approach to sharing lake conditions on social media through Adam’s humorous and information Weekend Lake Reports.
+We also took a unique approach to sharing lake conditions on social media through the humorous Weekend Lake Reports.
 These two-minute videos, seen by 2,500 to 7,500 people each week, gave tips on the best spots on the lakes for the weekend.
-Adam, who is Clean Lakes Alliance’s director of marketing and development, is up for Madison Magazine’s best of Madison social media personality!
+Adam Sodersten, Clean Lakes Alliance’s Director of Marketing and Development, is up for Madison Magazine’s best of Madison social media personality!
 You can vote for Adam through October 15th, 2017.

 Plans for the future